AdrianaCeric/personal-site/pages/posts/gouache.md

 - You will run out of white fast — beware.
 Buy two tubes if possible.
 - Gouache paint dries darker after application on paper (why you need more of the white to get those brighter tones).

-All you have to do now is take my word and get some water, a paintbrush and some get your hands on some matte lipstick Kinetic Sand paint.
+All you have to do now is take my word for it and get your hands on some water, a paintbrush, and some matte lipstick Kinetic Sand paint.